pulp/plugin_template/README.md

   docs_test             Include a CI build for testing the 'make html' command for sphinx docs.

+  isort                 Boolean, whether to use isort to format imports in python files.

   plugin_app_label      Suppose our plugin is named 'pulp_test', then this is 'test'

   plugin_camel          Suppose our plugin is named 'pulp_test', then this is 'PulpTest'